seffukioi/toronto_outbreaks_project/README.md

 [dataset](https://open.toronto.ca/dataset/outbreaks-in-toronto-healthcare-institutions/)

 ## PROCEDURE
+1. Install and setup terraform
+2. Create relevant gcs buckets and bigquery dataset
+3. Install and setup mage.
+4. Create a mage project
+5. Create a data loader to read data from an API
+6. Create a data exporter to save the data to google cloud storage
+7. Use a query in bigquery to create tables and query data from gcs
+8. Install and setup dbt
+9. Create dbt transformation for data in bigquery
+10. Register and setup preset
+11. Create a visualization dashboard

 ## VISUALIZATION
 The visualization is done using PRESET which uses apache-superset.
 Attached is an image of the dashboard.